 - The staff shall be provided an opportunity to participate in nutrition education opportunities.

-- School staff shall cooperate with agencies and community organizations to provide opportunities for appropriate student projects related to nutrition.
+- School staff shall cooperate with agencies and community organizations to provide opportunities for appropriate scholar projects related to nutrition.

 - Positive nutrition messages shall be disseminated throughout the school, classrooms, cafeteria, homes, community and media.

 - Nutrition education opportunities shall extend beyond the school environment to engage and involve families and communities.

 - La Academia shall provide opportunities for scholars to participate in physical activity before, during and/or after the school day (e.g. recess, intramurals, interscholastic, and walking club).

 - A physical and social environment that encourages a variety of safe activity for all scholars.